 A 55 gallon drum will hold the contents from 300-2000 aerosol cans.
 Obviously, this is entirely dependent on the amount of liquid originally in the cans being processed.
 The drums should not be filled more than 70%.

-How many Cans before changing filter?
+How many cans can be processed before changing the filter before changing filter?

 This is totally dependent on your particular type of waste stream.
 If the cans are completely spent and contain very little residual material, you can process hundreds of cans between filter changes.
 Alternately, if you process completely full cans, the filters will become saturated very quickly.
 In extreme cases, a different type of venting system may be required.